school trip logo

 London & South East Essex

-trip icon A history trip to The Royal Gunpowder Mills offers a fun, curriculum-linked learning experience that immerses students in the industrial, social, and wartime history of this fascinating former explosives factory.
-Designed with different key stages in mind, each topic combines interactive performances with costumed historical characters, hands-on activities like history trails, object handling, guided tours, and exhibition visits.
-Our immersive experiences go beyond the classroom—bringing the past vividly to life and helping students connect with history in exciting, memorable ways.
+trip icon A visit to The Royal Gunpowder Mills offers a fun, curriculum-linked learning experience that immerses students in the industrial, social, and wartime history of this fascinating former explosives factory.
+Our sessions are carefully designed for different key stages, combining:

 About the Site